Special Education (M.Ed., Ed.S.)

 To be successful in the special education programs, graduate students must have access to children with disabilities or be working as special education teachers to fulfill program requirements.
 A graduate degree in special education can lead to opportunities for career advancement, including positions as lead teachers, coaches and special education directors.

-All of the M.Ed. degrees in special education at the University of Maine require at least 36 credit hours, and all can be completed online.
-Students can choose one of three concentrations or do an individually designed program in consultation with a faculty advisor.
-Those seeking a C.A.S. will complete an individually designed program of study.
+Our graduate program in special education at the University of Maine is delivered entirely online to meet the busy schedule of working educators.
+We offer a mix of synchronous and asynchronous classes.
+All of our M.Ed. degrees in special education require at least 36 credit hours.
+Students can choose one of four concentrations or do an individually designed program in consultation with a faculty advisor.
+Those seeking an Ed.S. will complete an individually designed program of study.
 The master’s concentrations are (Click the links for more information on our entirely online M.Ed. programs):

-- Early Intervention: Leads to state certification as a Teacher of Children with Disabilities (birth to age five).
+- Early Intervention — Early Childhood Special Education: Leads to state certification as a Teacher of Children with Disabilities (birth to age five).
 This program is designed to prepare students in the fundamentals of professional practice in early intervention for inclusive environments, provide students with advanced content in a variety of research areas (e.g., early childhood, early childhood special education, family relationships, collaborative consultation), and support students in practicum experiences with high needs children birth to age five and their families.
 To ensure program success, potential students should be currently working or volunteering with young children, birth to age five, and their families.

 Professional portfolio and teacher certification

 All students must complete a professional portfolio that demonstrates their competencies and achievements in the program.
 Elements of the portfolio are completed in each of the core courses.